---

 ### Structure

-- Use `## Section Title` for major sections (all heading levels 2+ render identically as `<h2>`)
+- Use `## Section Title` for major sections.
+All heading levels 2 and above render identically as `<h2>`.

 ### Equations and math